 - Once the job is complete, Bio SoCal will submit the documentation, a properly formatted invoice, and scene report as well as the photographs to the adjuster.
 We inform the adjuster about what repairs, if any, need to be made to the structure.
 If there is contents coverage, an inventory of items removed will also be submitted so you can be reimbursed for the replacement.

 - The adjuster may call you to schedule an appointment so a field adjuster can visit the property to inspect and take measurements for funding the repair and replacement of covered items and structure.

 - The insurance company will either mail you a check less the deductible or send Bio SoCal a check directly for our portion of the claim and we will invoice you for the deductible.

 Bio SoCal has your best interest in mind when filing a claim and dealing with the assigned adjuster.
-How the case is presented and documents submitted are essential to helping to ensure that the only out of pocket expense is the deductible.
+How the case is presented and the documents submitted are essential to helping to ensure that the only out-of-pocket expense is the deductible.